 Gynecomastia is a condition where men develop enlarged breast tissue.
 It’s a surprisingly common issue that affects men of all ages, with typical symptoms that include puffy breasts, excess skin, or a sagging chest.
 Men who want to combat this condition can choose plastic surgery to create a smoother, more masculine chest.

-In general, development of excess male breast tissue is caused by weight gain, hormonal changes, and certain medical conditions and medications.
+In general, the development of excess male breast tissue is caused by weight gain, hormonal changes, and certain medical conditions and medications.
 It’s not caused entirely by fat; for some men, this happens independently of their weight.
 In that case, the enlargement is due to an excess of fibrous breast tissue—a symptom usually caused by hormonal changes or a medical condition.

 Depending on the cause of the condition and its severity, Dr. Josh Waltzman personalizes treatment to create a more masculine chest contour that’s fitting for male patients.

 For many men, the ideal chest is lean, muscular, and chiseled.
 Feminized features created by the excess of fat and tissue on the chest can still make men feel less confident.
-To help patients restore their confidence, surgery is provided to remove excess breast tissue, skin, and fat from the chest.
+To help Long Beach patients restore their confidence, gynecomastia surgery is provided to remove excess breast tissue, skin, and fat from the chest.
 If needed, the nipples can also be resized and repositioned to a more normal state.

 Dr. Waltzman understands full well the intricacies involved with male plastic surgery; Dr. Waltzman’s command of human anatomy and artistry allows him to create results that fit well with the male form.